 Be patient at the polls!
-Keep in mind that the approval voting system was just passed in November, and just a few short months later, we’re going live.
-The system is brand new to poll workers, election judges, voters, and everyone else.
+Keep in mind that the approval voting system is relatively new.
 Take your time to make sure you understand who you’re voting for, and give your fellow voters time as well.
 Plan for a few extra minutes when you head to the polls.

 Be persistent!
 You may have voted in March, but the April election holds renewed importance and value.
 Show up to the polls for each and every election.